jingxiaoliu/urban_das/README.md

 - `script_construction.ipynb`: Script for mapping a construction site.
 - `script_train.ipynb`: Script for mapping a train passing event.
 - `script_truck.ipynb`: Script for mapping a truck passing event.
+- `script_Q.ipynb`: Script for estimating the attenuation quality factor.

 ## Contact
 Feel free to send any questions to: